 Goat's milk is hot stuff.
 The demand for goat's milk has only increased over the last few years.
-This trend can be seen not only in Europa, but also in Asia and the United States.
 People with a lactose intolerance are discovering in large numbers that goat's milk is better tolerated thanks to its lighter, more easily digestible proteins.
 Consequently, goat farms are thriving.
-But with only two people in the business, it was quite hard for Bart Smolders to keep up with the work.
+But with only two people in the business, it was quite hard for goat farmer Bart Smolders to keep up with the work.
 A few years ago, he decided to build a new stable and so faced the decision: automate or take on staff.
 He chose to automate.

 In 2015, Smolders arranged to have the new stable built and increased his stock from 800 to 1200 goats.
 His decision quickly fell in favour of an automated feeding system.
 Bart Smolders: “Feeding is a daily recurrent and labour-intensive occupation and with five groups of animals it was soon taking 2.5 hours a day.
 Following the expansion, I went from five to eight groups and then feeding started to take up too much of my time.”

 The stable installation company advised a Trioliet feeding system